Fasting for a day can have various effects on the body, such as affecting the way the body uses energy.

 Whether a person is fasting or not, the body still needs energy.
 Its primary energy source is a sugar called glucose, which usually comes from carbohydrates, including grains, dairy products, fruits, certain vegetables, beans, and even sweets.

+With no carbohydrates coming in, the body creates its own glucose using mainly fat.
 Eventually, the body runs out of these energy sources as well.
 Fasting mode then becomes the more serious starvation mode.

 At this point, a person’s metabolism slows down, and their body begins burning muscle tissue for energy.